Phantas0s/mouseless-dev/content/posts/find-guide-example-mouseless.md

 The expression `-name <value>` filter files and directories by filename.
 You can't use regular expressions for the `<value>`, but shell patterns (also called *glob operators*) are authorized, like  `*`, `?`, or `[]`.

-For example: the command `find . -name "*.log"` finds all the log files from your working directory.
-It's equivalent to `find -name "*.log"`, but I always try to specify the starting point to be as clear as possible.
+For example: the command `find . -name '*.log'` finds all the log files from your working directory.
+It's equivalent to `find -name '*.log'`, but I always try to specify the starting point to be as clear as possible.

 #### Filtering by File Path